-August in Iceland is one of the warmest summer months and that’s why it’s the go-to for many travellers planning a trip to Iceland.
+August in Iceland is one of the warmest summer months and that’s why it’s the go-to for many travelers planning a trip to Iceland.
 If you’re wondering where to go, what to do, what the weather’s like, what to pack etc., this article is for you.

 Those planning a trip to Iceland in August will undoubtedly have many questions, and we’re happy to report that we have the answers to most of them.
 So, without further ado, let’s dive into this complete guide to August in Iceland.